|Infectious Diseases Summit|

 Anti-Infectives Partnering & Deal-Making

 We are pleased to invite you to attend GTCbio’s Infectious Diseases Summit, which will take place July 13-14, 2017 in Baltimore, MD.
 This event seeks to provide a forum for leaders to get the most comprehensive and wide-reaching perspective on issues, challenges, and advances in the field.
+Recent developments in the space has signaled the landscape of infectious diseases is shifting: Why is there a renewed interest in this field?
+What will it mean for biotech companies, government agencies, and other players?
+This Summit seeks to highlight all stages of the field, from research and novel therapeutics, to commercialization aspects and market activity.

 - Next-Generation Vaccine Technologies